 Summary: I am Leverhulme Early Career Fellow in the School of Modern Languages & the Centre for World Literatures.

-I have a number of published and forthcoming articles on Caribbean theatre and on Caribbean poetics in international peer-reviewed academic journals.
+I have a number of published and forthcoming articles and essays in international peer-reviewed academic journals.

 (2017) Théâtre dialectique postcolonial: Aimé Césaire et Derek Walcott.
 Paris: Classiques Garnier.